-Morning sickness is nausea that occurs during pregnancy.
-The name is a misnomer, however, since morning sickness can strike at any time of the day or night.
+Morning sickness is nausea and vomiting that occurs during pregnancy.
+And, despite its name, morning sickness can strike at any time of the day or night.

-Morning sickness affects a large proportion of pregnant women.
-It is most common during the first trimester, but for some women morning sickness lingers throughout pregnancy.
-Treatment isn't usually needed — although various home remedies, such as snacking throughout the day and sipping ginger ale, often help relieve nausea.
+Many pregnant women have morning sickness, especially during the first trimester.
+But some women have morning sickness throughout pregnancy.
+Management options include various home remedies, such as snacking throughout the day and sipping ginger ale or taking over-the-counter medications to help relieve nausea.

 When to see a doctor